Astronomyunicorn/Accor_DocOps/README.md

 ## ✅ Bottom line

 This repo has a **solid, grown‑up structure** that saves time, tames search, and makes updates a natural part of team work.
 You can feel the thinking behind **roles, review cycles, and bilingual content**, while automation kills the busywork.

+---

+## 📘 Documentation

+**For complete documentation, setup instructions, troubleshooting, and FAQs, see [FAQ.md](FAQ.md)** — all project documentation is consolidated in one place for easy reference.